auniverseaway/slick-2/README.md

     </VirtualHost>

 #Dispatcher Configuration
-If you are using a dispatcher, you are probably already know what you need to do.
-You can flush your cache by heading to http://{your-domain}/auth/flush
+If you are using a dispatcher, you probably already know what you need to do.
+You can flush your cache by heading to http://{your-domain}/author/flush

-Styling
+User Interface
 =======

 1. Use [Brackets](http://brackets.io) + Brackets SASS Extension